 Planning to trek to Machu Picchu/ hike the Inca Trail?
 This guide shows you everything you need to know on how to prepare and pack for your Inca Trail.

-For someone who’s never been to South America and never been on a multi-day hike, it was daunting to prepare for the Inca trail to Machu Picchu.
+For someone who’s never been to South America and never been on a multi-day hike, it was daunting to prepare for the Inca trail (Camino del Inca) to trek to Machu Picchu.
 In retrospect, I wish I was even better prepared than I was so I want to share some tips on how to train and how to pack for the 4 day 3 night classic Inca Trail.
 To read more about the actual trail, click here.

 I read on an old Times article that ibuprofen can also help with preventing altitude sickness, but I don’t know how valid this claim is since it’s from an article in 2012.